oleggator/doc-moderator/README.md

 # Document moderator
-Finds words in txt/docx document
+Searches for words in the selected document with selected Levenshtein distance to words in the selected dictionary